cosmos/sdk-tutorials/starport-blog/01-index.md

 One of the main features of Starport is code generation.
 The command above has generated a directory structure with a working blockchain application.
 Starport can also add data types to your app with `starport type` command.
 To see it in action, follow the poll application tutorial.
 In this guide, however, we'll create those files manually to understand how it all works under the hood.

+## Overview

+Let's take a quick look at what Starport has generated for us. `app/app.go` file imports and configures SDK modules and creates a constructor for our application that extends a [basic SDK application](https://docs.cosmos.network/master/core/baseapp.html) among other things.
+This app will use only a couple standard modules bundled with Cosmos SDK (including `auth` for dealing with accounts and `bank` for handling coin transfers) and one module (`x/blog`) that will contain custom functionality.

+In `cmd` directory we have source files of two programs for interacting with our application: `blogd` can configure genesis and launch the app and `blogcli` contains commands to send transactions and start an HTTP API server.

 This blog app will store data in a persistent key-value store.
 Similarly to most key-value stores, you can retrieve, delete, update, and loop through keys to obtain the values you are interested in.

 We’ll be creating a simple blog-like application, so let’s define the first type, the `Post`.